j-ddd/jgraph_DND_character_sheets/djdcformat.md

 - CFEAT
 - gains +1d4 to all saving throws until the next long rest.

-*1-?
-Entries Species Features*: *HEADER* -> `SFEAT` - `String`
+*1-6 Entries Species Features*: *HEADER* -> `SFEAT` - `String`
 - Just raw text of what the species feature is.
-All together, I limit the amount of text you can have for each line by X characters.
+All together, I limit the amount of text you can have for each line by 50 characters.
 In case you want to manipulate how the lines are written, you can by initiating a new SFeat line.
 Example:

 - SFEAT